Note: This post was first published on the 7th July, 2011.

 Concept of globalization hits the world with ceaseless creativity and imagination amongst people ranging from the youths to the elders.
-Judging by the fact that creativity produces opportunities in the field of marketing, wireframing and prototyping are definitely in the list.
-These are tools which not only make your websites appear to be nice and neat, but also attracting.
+Judging by the fact that creativity produces opportunities in the field of marketing, wireframing and prototyping are definitely on the list.
+These are tools that not only make your websites appear to be nice and neat but also attractive.

 Wireframing and Prototyping: In a nutshell